West Virginia v. EPA: Impact

 Some legal experts have stated that a ruling in West Virginia v.
 EPA which limits the EPA's power could have a significant impact on the agency's future ability to regulate emissions.
 In November 2021, Robert Percival, the director of the Environmental Law Program at the University of Maryland, said "This is likely to result in one of the most significant environmental rulings the court has ever reached."
 Further, because the Supreme Court did not wait until the EPA issued new rules, others felt this signaled that the Court was willing to review Congressional authorization and consider if such authorizations violated the nondelegation doctrine of separation of powers, which would further hamper the EPA's capabilities to regulate emissions.
-In November 2021, some legal analysts also believe that the Supreme Court's involvement is needed to resolve long-standing conflicts in § 7411(d) and other parts of the Clean Air Act.
+In November 2021, some legal analysts also believed that the Supreme Court's involvement is needed to resolve long-standing conflicts in § 7411(d) and other parts of the Clean Air Act.

 The resulting decision did not go as far some experts speculated in removing the Chevron deference or strictly limiting the EPA's powers.
 However the decision did suggest that major rules made by the EPA or other agencies that go beyond direct interpretation of Congressional mandates may be scrutinized under the major questions doctrine.
 The rule also curbed further attempts to bring more clean energy sources through EPA regulations under the current CAA language.

 The ruling also impacted Biden's climate change plan, which relied on cleaner power sources.
 While it did immediately set back the U.S.'s efforts to reduce greenhouse gases as much as had been planned, the EPA is still able to mandate emission reduction technology on older plants, such as carbon capture and carbon sequestration, and converting coal plants to operate off natural gas, which burns cleaner than coal.
 These improvements could reduce the carbon dioxide output from plants by 10% to 15%.
 However, as guided by Michigan v.
 EPA, costs must be included in the EPA's assessment, which may limit what technologies could be used.
 States themselves are also free to set emissions regulations, such as existing Global Warming Solutions Acts, though these regulations and laws are expected to become the subject of litigation.

-Legal analyst Ian Millhiser questioned how the proposed CPP could have fallen under the Court's "major question doctrine" if the regulation would have had no effect, with the energy sector having met the CPP's targets more than a decade early even without it in place.
+Legal analyst Ian Millhiser questioned how the proposed CPP could have fallen under the Court's major questions doctrine if the regulation would have had no effect, with the energy sector having met the CPP's targets more than a decade early even without it in place.

+The West Virginia v.
+EPA decision and its focus on the major questions doctrine was considered a precursor to Loper Bright Enterprises v.
+Raimondo, a 2024 Supreme Court decision that overruled Chevron and eliminated the Chevron deference.